-I’m happy to say that Stella is now fit enough to go for a schooling ride, or a hack around the field, or whatever it is that we want to do.
+Thanks in part to having filled out this simple little form so many weeks ago, I’m happy to say that Stella is now fit enough to go for a schooling ride, or a hack around the field, or whatever it is that we want to do.
 Having said that, today is November 15, and winter has come to Canada.
 Yesterday was our first snow fall, and the fields are now soft and squishy and ready to rest for the winter.
 It’s time to put the tack up for the season and focus on some non-riding goals.
 But after my success with making goal-setting and journaling a habit, I feel confident that I can achieve whatever I set out to.

 How about you?
 Have you ever lost your riding mojo?
 How did you get past it?
 Where does your motivation come from?
 I’d love to hear about it in the comments!